KrstlSkll69/vc-snippets/README.md

 ### git.gay mirror: https://git.gay/KrstlSkll69/vc-snippets

 Important -
-1. Fixed Code/Learned new skill icons are now recolored on both the channel lists and on top of the chat
+1. As a native english speaker these snippets were and are developed with that language, I cant not guarantee that they will work with any-other language
 2. As per a request 'NSFW' Label now appears that top of chat
 3. There is no icon diff for a stage marked 'NSFW' on desktop so those arnt labeled *(until i find a way to label them)*
-4. People have been asking for this on Vendetta/Pyoncord(Bunny) and for those people id like to point you too [NexxUtils](https://bunny.nexpid.xyz/nexxutils/)
-    - About Enmity - I dont know about nor do i care about Enmity
-5. I have seen and have different install of Discord to play around on the `Desktop Visual Refresh` for discord but due to the fact that they are still heavily making changes to  it.
+4. I have seen and have different install of Discord to play around on the `Desktop Visual Refresh` for discord but due to the fact that they are still heavily making changes to  it.
 Im going to wait until this actually comes out to update my snippets for it...
 Soo they might work or they might not work
-6. MaxWell is joke snippet ~ cant not guarantee that he wont actually steal your soul
+5. MaxWell is joke snippet ~ cant not guarantee that he wont actually steal your soul

 ----

-1st: NSFW Channel Tag ~
+#### 1st: NSFW Channel Tag ~
 Adds a small RED text box that says NSFW next to those channels and also colors the red warning icon.

 BEFORE AND AFTER: